opencv/opencv/modules/objdetect/doc/cascade_classification.rst

             // structure for storing a tree node struct CV_EXPORTS DTreeNode
         {
-            int featureIdx; // feature index on which is a split?? float threshold; // split threshold of ordered features only int left; // left child index in the tree nodes array int right; // right child index in the tree nodes array
+            int featureIdx; // index of the feature on which we perform the split float threshold; // split threshold of ordered features only int left; // left child index in the tree nodes array int right; // right child index in the tree nodes array